-Added requirements to record link box locations, where applicable, date of manufacture for installed plant and settings for protection.
+Added requirements to record link box locations, where applicable and date of manufacture for installed plant.

 Updated reference to record cables and joints in accordance with HAUC publication, Code of Practice for Recording of Underground Apparatus in Streets.

 Appendix A: